mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.1/repo-setup/index.md

 dispatch login docker  team-1
 ```

-After you have configured credentials for the service account to use when accessing the private docker registry, you can push your image to it by prefixing the image name with the hostname of the private docker registry in your Dispatchfile as follows:
+After you have configured credentials for the service account to use when accessing the private Docker registry, you can push your image to it by prefixing the image name with the hostname of the private Docker registry in your Dispatchfile as follows:

 ```bash
 resource "docker-image": {